KIT-IBT/3D-Guided-Face-Mani/README.md

 # 3D-Guided Face Manipulation of 2D Images for the Prediction of Post-Operative Outcome after Cranio-Maxillofacial Surgery
-This repository yields the code to the corresponding paper *3D-Guided Face Manipulation of 2D Images for the Prediction of Post-Operative Outcome after Cranio-Maxillofacial Surgery*
+This repository yields the code to the corresponding paper *3D-Guided Face Manipulation of 2D Images for the Prediction of Post-Operative Outcome after Cranio-Maxillofacial Surgery
-(Submitted to IEEE Transactions on Image Processing).
+(Pubilished at IEEE Transactions on Image Processing).

-*Work in progress!!!*

 ## Requirements
 To install and run our scripts you need: